Upcoming Workshops

 Full payment of the balance of the workshop fees are required 60 calendar days prior to the commencement of the course.

-Cancellations & Refunds
+Terms, Cancellations and Refunds

-Refunds or substitutions are not allowed if you miss part or all of a workshop.
+Refunds or substitutions are not allowed if you miss part or all of a Workshop.
 We are not able to accept responsibility for changes to attendee's personal or work circumstances.

 Waiting List

 When a workshop is fully subscribed, we will start a Waiting List.
 If space becomes available in the workshop we will offer the spot to the first person on the list, and so on.
 Each waiting list participant will have 24 hours to accept before we offer the place on to the next person on the Waiting List.
+Placement on a waitlist also does not guarantee your place on any Workshop.

 Workshop Supplies